Inland ECDIS charts

 Several projects for authorities in the field of ENC (Electronic Navigation Chart) have taken place.
 One of the first was the production of the whole Zeeland area in Inland S-57 format for the Dutch Rijkswaterstaat.
 This project was followed by another one for AVV, Rijkswaterstaat in Rotterdam.

 The EU Compris project became the real breakthrough in this field.
 Together with river authorities all over Europe new stretches of rivers and canals were covered.
 We can mention the ENC production of the Danube in Slovakia, the Danube in Croatia and Serbia, the Danube in Ukraine etc… With many port authorities over Europe cooperation’s have been set up to produce up to date electronic chart data.
-E.g. Port of Amsterdam, Port of Antwerp, Port of Brussels, Port of Ghent, Port of Moerdijk, Waterwegen en Zeekanaal, De Scheepvaart, Flemish Ministry of Infrastructure, AIPO Waterway Agency of the River Po, IWA Szczecin Poland, SPW - Service de Public Wallonie -Belgium etc.
+E.g. Port of Amsterdam, Port of Antwerp, Port of Brussels, Port of Ghent, Port of Moerdijk, Waterwegen en Zeekanaal, De Scheepvaart, Flemish Ministry of Infrastructure, AIPO Waterway Agency of the River Po, IWA Szczecin Poland, SPW - Service de Public Wallonie -Belgium, DR Congo etc.

 Which services are available?